jaberg/scipy_proceedings/papers/brent_komer_hpsklearn_condensed/paper_condensed.rst

 several numeric hyperparameters, a discrete hyperparameter (the Dtree criterion), and a specification of our prior preference among the four possible classifiers.
-At the top level we have a ``pchoice`` between four sklearn algorithms:
+At the top level we have a ``pchoice`` between four Scikit-Learn algorithms:
 Naive Bayes (NB), a Support Vector Machine (SVM) using a linear kernel, an SVM using a Radial Basis Function (``'rbf'``) kernel, and a decision tree (Dtree).
-The result of evaluating the configuration space is actually a sklearn estimator corresponding to one of the three possible branches of the top-level choice.
+The result of evaluating the configuration space is actually a Scikit-Learn estimator corresponding to one of the three possible branches of the top-level choice.
 Note that the example uses the same